About Myself and the Website

 Barua DK (2001).
 Discussion of "Field Techniques for Suspended-Sediment Measurement" by DG Wren, BD Barkdoll, RA Kuhnle and RW Derrow, ASCE Journal of Hydraulic Engineering, 127(9), 784-785.

 Millar RG and Barua DK (1999).
 Hydrodynamic Model Selection Study for the Lower Fraser River Between Laidlaw and Mission.
-British Columbia Ministry of Environment, Lands and Parks (MELP), 43pp.
+UBC, British Columbia Ministry of Environment, Lands and Parks (MELP), 43pp.

 Barua DK and Rahman KH (1998).
 Some aspects of turbulent flow structure in large alluvial rivers.
 Journal of Hydraulic Research, 36(2), 235-252, IAHR (International Association of Hydro-Environment Engineering and Research), Taylor & Francis.

 Barua DK et al (1998).
 Suspended Sediment Transport through the Ganges-Brahmaputra Fluvial System: Implications for Floodplain Sedimentation and Sediment Delivery to the Ocean.
 Reviewed manuscript, the Journal of the IAS - Sedimentology.

 Barua DK (1997).
 The active delta of the Ganges-Brahmaputra Rivers: dynamics of its present formations.
 Marine Geodesy, 20(1), 1-12, Taylor & Francis.

 Barua DK (1997).
 The characteristics and mobility of some major rivers in Bangladesh.
 Water Nepal, 5(1), 109-127.